Haliotis rufescens

-Haliotis rufescens (red abalone) is a species of very large edible sea snail in the family Haliotidae, the abalones, ormer shells or paua.
+Haliotis rufescens (red abalone) is a species of very large edible sea snail in the family Haliotidae, the abalone, ormers (British) or pāua.
 It is distributed from British Columbia, Canada, to Baja California, Mexico.
 It is most common in the southern half of its range.

-Red abalone is the largest and most common abalone found in the northern part of the state of California.
+Red abalone is the largest and most common abalone found in the northern part of the state of California, United States.

 Habitat

 Red abalone live in rocky areas with kelp.
 They feed on the kelp species that grow in their home range, including giant kelp (Macrocystis pyrifera), feather boa kelp (Egregia menziesii), and bull kelp (Nereocystis luetkeana).
 Juveniles eat coralline algae, bacteria, and diatoms.
 They are found from the intertidal zone to water more than 180 m deep, but are most common between 6 and 40 m.

 Shell description

 The red abalone's shell length can reach a maximum of 31 cm, making it the largest species of abalone in the world.

 The shell is large, thick, dome-shaped, and usually covered with barnacles, vegetation, or other marine growth making the color and shell sculpture difficult to determine.
 It is usually a dull brick red color externally.
 Typically the shell has three to four slightly raised oval holes or respiratory pores, although specimens with no holes and others with more than four have been found.
 These holes collectively make up what is known as the selenizone which form as the shell grows.
 The inside of the shell appears polished and is strongly iridescent.
 A central, prominent muscle scar is easily visible in the shells of most Red Abalone, marking the location at which Haliotis rufescens strong columellar muscle attaches.

 This species was used as the subject in a study of the microscopic development of nacre.